janobourian/aws/docs/solution_architect/iam.md

 To do so, we eill assign permissions to AWS services with IAM Roles.

 Common Roles:
     * EC2 Instance Roles
     * Lambda Function Roles
     * CloudFormation

 #### Trusted entities

-Who can use the role in Principal
+Who can use the role in Principal, this is not the role permissions, is the Trust relationships.

 ```json
 {